Course Title: Context and Practice of Translation 1B (LOTE into English) Mandarin

 Recognition of Prior Learning (RPL) means recognition of competencies currently held, regardless of how, when or where the learning occurred.
 This includes any combination of formal or informal training and education, work experience or general life experience.

 For RPL to be granted, the applicant must provide evidence that he/she:

 • has attained the competencies described in the modules that are being claimed

-• possess current competency in the modules that are being claimed, including underpinning skills and knowledge
+• possesses current competency in the modules that are being claimed, including underpinning skills and knowledge

 • has applied the relevant modules in a context that is applicable to this qualification.

-Contact the Course Coordinator for further advice about applying for RPL and suitable evidence requirements.
+Contact the Program Coordinator for further advice about applying for RPL and suitable evidence requirements.